JamesHowardEGM/JamesHowardEGM/README.md

 - 👋 Hi, I’m @JamesHowardEGM
 - 👀 I’m interested in Blockchain and Cyber security
 - 🌱 I’m currently studying Cyber security
-- 💞️ I’m looking to collaborate on Blockchain development
+- 💞️ I’m looking to collaborate on Cyber Security Projects

 <!---
 JamesHowardEGM/JamesHowardEGM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.